Nationality & Life Dates:

 40 1/2 x 14 x 6 inches

 Purchase with general funds and funds from friends of the Museum

 On View - Stent Family Wing, Skyway Level, Gallery 407

-One of the most significant self-taught artists in the history of the American South, Ulysses Davis made his living as a barber, among the few professions open to African Americans in the 1950s.
-For this sculpture, the largest Davis made, he insisted on a piece of cedar fine enough to embody Jesus and abstracted the anatomical forms to avoid any mimicry that presumed to depict God.
-With wood chisel and knives Davis carved as if performing a penance, enumerating and empathizing with Christ’s sufferings as he worked.
+One of the most significant self-taught artists in the history of the American South, Ulysses Davis made his living as a barber, one of the few professions open to African Americans in the 1950s.
+For this sculpture, the largest Davis made, he insisted on a piece of cedar fine enough to embody Jesus.
+He abstracted the anatomical forms to avoid any mimicry that presumed to depict God.
+With wood chisel and knives, Davis carved as if performing a penance, enumerating and empathizing with Christ’s sufferings as he worked.
 He spent almost ten hours carving the crown alone, drilling holes into which he inserted thorns made from toothpick ends.